MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-0-example-airline-data.md

 ---

 # required metadata
-title: "Tutorial: Data manipulation and statistical analysis in Microsoft R"
+title: "Tutorial: Practice data manipulation and statistical analysis in Microsoft R"
 description: "Learn the RevoScaleR functions in Microsoft R Client and Microsoft R Server using this tutorial walkthrough."
 keywords: ""
 author: "HeidiSteen"